 UW Bothell First Year & Pre-Major Students

-If you are currently enrolled at the University of Washington Bothell as a First Year & Pre-Major student, you should meet with your Pre-Major advisor to complete your application for admission to any School of Interdisciplinary Arts & Sciences major.
-Please review the major planning worksheets for admission requirements and prerequisites.
+- If you are currently enrolled at the University of Washington Bothell as a First Year & Pre-Major student, you have the option to meet with your Pre-Major advisor to complete your major application for admission to any School of Interdisciplinary Arts & Sciences major.

 How to Apply

 Tips for Completing your IAS Major Application

 - Don’t apply for more than one IAS major.
 If you apply for more than one major and are admissible to both, you will only be admitted to the first major you applied for.
 If you want to add a second major you can do so the following quarter once your new major has become official, by making an appointment with your IAS advisor.

 - Only use your UW email to sign into the application.

 - Run your degree audit for the major you are applying for before starting your application.
 Reference your audit when completing the application.

 - When looking for your Areas of Knowledge (I&S, VLPA, and NW) on your degree audit, make sure to look at both the top and the bottom of your audit.